Architecture

 Exchanging — Identifying — Authenticating

-Exchanging Public Copies: Identity agents can safely exchange public copies for their owners in-person using private WiFi and Near Field Communications (NFC).
-When man-in-the-middles (MITM) risk is low, proof-of-existence (PoE) can be used to verify public copies exchanged person-to-person via email and SMS.
-When MITM risk is significant, Diffie-Hellman (D-H) can be used to exchange public copies securely.
-HTTPS can be used to exchange public copies securely between users and providers.
+Exchanging Public Copies: Typically, owners meeting in-person can use their identity agents to safely exchange public copies over private WiFi networks and NFC (Near Field Communications).
+When man-in-the-middle (MITM) risk is low, proof-of-existence (PoE) can be used to verify public copies exchanged via email and SMS.
+When MITM risk is significant, Diffie-Hellman (D-H) or HTTPS are used to exchange public copies securely.

-Collaborating Securely: Having successfully exchanged public copies, identity agents use the signing/verifying and decrypting/encrypting keys of their owners digital identities to collaborate securely.
-When sending, the signing key of the sender’s sovereign copy is used to digitally sign payloads, and the encrypting key of the receiver’s public copy is used to encrypt payloads.
-When receiving, the decrypting key of the receiver’s sovereign copy is used to decrypt payloads, and the verifying key of the sender’s public copy is used to verify payloads.
+Collaborating: Having exchanged public copies, identity agents use signing/verifying and decrypting/encrypting keys to securely collaborate.
+When sending, the signing key of the sender’s sovereign copy is used to digitally sign payloads and the encrypting key of the receiver’s public copy is used to encrypt payloads.
+When receiving, the decrypting key of the receiver’s sovereign copy is used to decrypt payloads and the verifying key of the sender’s public copy is used to verify payloads.

 Notarizing Documents

-Consider a notary public certifying a customer’s identifying document in-person.
+Consider a notary certifying a customer’s identifying document.
 The customer uses the embossing key of a selected digital identity to digitally seal her document.
-The notary public then uses the inspecting key of the customer’s public copy to verify the digital seal.
+The notary then uses the inspecting key of the customer’s public copy to verify the digital seal.
 Finally, the notary public uses the embossing key of his digital identity to digitally seal (“notarize”) the document.
-Other owners can verify the notarizing seal by obtaining the notary’s public copy and applying the inspecting key to verify the digital [seal] signature.
+Other owners can verify the notarizing seal by obtaining the notary’s public copy, using the inspecting key to verify the seal (see Q&A).

 Delegating Consent

 In contrast to server-centric consent models, the architecture decentralizes access to private data of owners by circulating consent tokens digitally sealed by stakeholders attesting to their commitments.
 Resource owners use consent tokens to reliably grant and expire access to their private resources.
 Custodians hosting a given owner’s resources use consent tokens to clear and terminate access to the resources.
-Requesters present access tokens to custodians to access (read, write, update) resources.
-Consent tokens are archived for audit.
+Requesters present the tokens to custodians for access (see Q&A).